As so many writers have discovered, online publishing opens new doors.

 If writing books is not bringing the financial rewards you might have hoped for, there are many other ways to make money from your writing.

 Sure, keep writing books, and like Golding, one might become your Lord of the Flies.
-But while you wait, look for ways that you can leverage the tools at your fingertips to add to your writing income.
+But while you wait, look for ways to leverage the tools at your fingertips to add to your writing income.

 Write for others, or publish what you write